Travel Insurance For European Vacations

 Medical Coverage

 The main reason why travelers purchase insurance is for medical coverage.
-Since most primary healthcare plans don’t offer coverage overseas, receiving medical treatment abroad can be a costly, and stressful, experience.
+Since most primary healthcare plans, like Medicare or an employer-sponsored policy, don’t offer coverage overseas, receiving medical treatment abroad can result in costly out-of-pocket expenses.

 Luckily, the majority of travel insurance policies offer coverage for unexpected medical expenses you may encounter during your trip.
 If you’re traveling to Europe, you should consider plans that include the following overseas health insurance coverage:

-• Emergency Medical (at least $50,000): Covers the cost of ambulance rides, x-rays, doctor visits, hospital stays, and other medical bills that stem from an unexpected medical emergency.
-Exclusions apply.
+- Emergency Medical (at least $50,000): Covers ambulance rides, x-rays, doctor visits, hospital stays, and other medical costs that stem from an unexpected medical emergency.
+Exclusions and deductibles may apply.

-• Medical Evacuation (at least $100,000): Covers the cost of emergency evacuation to an adequate medical facility if deemed necessary by a treating physician.
+- Medical Evacuation (at least $100,000): Covers the cost of emergency evacuation to an adequate medical facility or back to your home country if deemed necessary by a treating physician.

 Delay Coverage

-According to the Department of Transportation, roughly a quarter of all flights in the U.S. are either delayed or canceled.
+According to the Department of Transportation, roughly a quarter of all flights leaving from the United States are either delayed or canceled.
 These changes to your travel schedule not only take away from your vacation time, but can also take away from your budget.

 Most travel insurance companies provide specific benefits that cover out-of-pocket expenses in the event of a significant delay: